 The Collateral was posted to and is held by the Bank of New York Mellon.
 The Bank of New York Mellon (as Trustee) and Standard & Poor's (as Rating Agency) confirmed that the amount of the Collateral posted by the Swap Counterparty was sufficient in their respective views to comply with the downgrade provisions of the Terms and Conditions.

-Standard & Poor's (as Rating Agency) has confirmed that as a result of the posting of Collateral by the Swap Counterparty, each Standard & Poor's rating of the Notes will be maintained at CCC- (30th April 2012: CCC-) for Rente Plus Notes 2, CCC- (30th April 2012: CCC) for Rente Plus Notes 3 and CCC+ (30th April 2012: CCC+) for Rente Plus Notes 4.
+Standard & Poor's (as Rating Agency) has rated the Notes as follows; CCC- (30th April 2013: CCC-) for Rente Plus Notes 3 and B+ (30th April 2013: B-) for Rente Plus Notes 4.